aspnetzero/documents/docs/en/Core-Mvc-Sign-In-Without-Specifying-Tenant.md

 Normally, **ASP.NET Zero** uses tenant information in login transactions.
 This document shows you how to implement tenant information independent login.

-***Important Note:*** *To implement that, your user's email addresses have to be unique.
-Otherwise, that solution may not works properly.*
+***Important Note:*** *Your user's email addresses have to be unique to implement this solution.
+Otherwise, this solution may not work correctly.*

 #### Updating LogInManager